aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/interruptiontoken/_index.md

 ---
 title: InterruptionToken
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- This class represents the token to use for signaling long running tasks whether the interruption was requested.
+description:  This class represents the token to use for signaling long running tasks whether the interruption was requested.
 type: docs
 weight: 256
 url: /java/com.aspose.slides/interruptiontoken/